Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Flat Surfaces and Moduli Spaces

 \subsection{Flat surfaces with boundaries}

 For later use, we introduce flat surfaces with boundaries.
-A compact Riemann surface \emph{with boundary} is a compact topological surface with a covering by regions $U$ and homeomorphisms from $U$ onto the unit disk $\mathbb{D}$ or onto the unit half-disk $\{z \in \mathbb{D} \mid \mathrm{Im}(z) \geq 0\}$ such that the transition maps are conformal.
-We call these regions $U$ \emph{conformal charts}.
-We define the \emph{boundary} and \emph{interior} of a Riemann surface to be the boundary and interior of the underlying topological surface.

 Let $M$ be a compact Riemann surface with boundary.
-A \emph{flat metric} on $M$ is a conformal metric on $M$ such that there exist finitely many points $x_1, \ldots, x_n$ in the interior of $M$ and finitely many labeled points $y_1, \ldots, y_m$ on the boundary of $M$ satisfying the following conditions: \begin{itemize} \item There is a conformal chart on a neighborhood $U_x$ of $x \in M$ away from the labeled points such that the conformal metric is expressed as $|dz|^2$ in the chart. \item There is a conformal chart on a neighborhood $U_i$ of $x_i$ such that the conformal metric is expressed as $|z|^{-k_i}|dz|^2$ in the chart for some real number $k_i$. \item There is a conformal chart on a neighborhood $V_y$ of $y \in \partial M$ such that \begin{itemize} \item If $y$ is different from $y_1, \ldots, y_m$, then $V_y$ with the conformal metric is isometric to a half-disk. \item If $y$ is the same as some $y_i$, then $V_{y_i}$ with the conformal metric is isometric to a sector of some angle $A_i$. \end{itemize} \end{itemize}
+The \emph{boundary} and \emph{interior} of a Riemann surface with boundary refer to the boundary and interior of the underlying topological surface.
+A \emph{flat metric} $h$ on $M$ is a conformal metric on $M$ such that there exist finitely many points $x_1, \ldots, x_n$ in the interior of $M$ and finitely many points $y_1, \ldots, y_m$ on the boundary of $M$ satisfying that: \begin{itemize} \item There is a conformal chart on a neighborhood $U_x$ of $x \in M$ away from the labeled points such that $h$ is expressed as $|dz|^2$ in the chart. \item There is a conformal chart on a neighborhood $U_i$ of $x_i$ such that $h$ is expressed as $|z|^{-2k_i}|dz|^2$ in the chart for some real number $k_i$. \item There is a conformal chart on a neighborhood $V_y$ of $y \in \partial M$ such that \begin{itemize} \item If $y$ is different from $y_1, \ldots, y_m$, then $V_y$ equipped with $h$ is isometric to a half-disk. \item If $y$ is the same as some $y_i$, then $V_{y_i}$ equipped with $h$ is isometric to a sector of some angle $A_i$. \end{itemize} \end{itemize}

-We call $M$ together with a flat metric a \emph{flat surface with boundary}, denoted by $X$.
+We call $X = (M,\{x_1,\ldots,x_n,y_1,\ldots,y_m\}, h)$ as a \emph{flat surface with boundary}.
 The points $x_1, \ldots, x_n$ and $y_1, \ldots, y_m$ are called \emph{singularities} of $X$, and $k_i$ is called the \emph{curvature} at $x_i$.
 The neighborhood $V_{y_i}$ of $y_i$ is called a \emph{corner} of $X$ at $y_i$, and $A_i$ is called the \emph{angle of the corner}.
-A singularity $x_i$ is called \emph{conical} if its curvature is less than $1$; otherwise, it is called a \emph{pole}.
-We remark that we do not consider poles at the boundary of a flat surface.
+A singularity $x_i$ is called \emph{conical} if its curvature is less than one; otherwise, it is called a \emph{pole}.
+We remark that we do not consider poles on the boundary of flat surfaces.

 To provide further clarity, we now introduce the following definition, which will be useful for our discussion on flat surfaces: